m-ld/sustainable-web-apps/spec/design/security.md

 The first thing to note about these axes is that conventional approaches tend to be logically and physically _centralised_: Identity Providers (IdPs); cloud services mediating ownership and access control over user data; certificate authorities; and cloud monitoring and auditing services.
 This is contrary to our preference for local-first components.
 However:
 1. While these functions apply to app data, counter-intuitively they do not have to be as available as the data itself, or co-located with it.
 This is because _all_ apps have always necessarily moved the data to the user for manipulation – you can't see data on a server – and so, existing tools are already designed around this characteristic.
 For example, PKI certificates [[PKI]] and Json Web Tokens (JWTs) [[RFC7519]] express claims about a user's identity and rights that are valid for a period of time and can be checked without reference to the issuing service.
-2. Many technologies now available make important strides in the direction of the relevant sustainable principles: no lock-in, e.g. via the adoption of standards; and retention of control of personal data, e.g. via server-based personal data stores [[SOLID]].
+2. Many technologies now available make important strides in the direction of the relevant principles: no lock-in, e.g. via the adoption of standards; and retention of control of personal data, e.g. via server-based personal data stores [[SOLID]].

-For the purposes of this specification, then, we do not mandate any particular architectural choices for identity and access control, but instead allow apps to assess their choices using the axes above against the sustainability principles.
+For the purposes of this specification, then, we do not mandate any particular architectural choices for identity and access control, but instead allow apps to assess their choices using the axes above against the principles.
 Since not all technologies address all of our axes, there will frequently be a need to combine them.
 Combinations will entail additional complexities and trade-offs.

 There follows an informal analysis of some example candidate technologies (a mix of standards and implementations), to illustrate how the axes can be used.
 Axes that are not addressed by the technology are omitted.
 The tag **≪partial≫** indicates that the axis is not addressed in full.